tranquilitybase-io/tb-gcp/tb-gcp-tools/tb-config-creator/README.md

 tb\_config\_creator
 =====================

-`tb_config_creator` generates the required configuration prior to deploy the Tranquility Base solution from Marketplace.
+`tb_config_creator` generates the required pre-configuration to deploy the Tranquility Base solution from Marketplace.

 Intended Use
 ------------